 The Definition of Decaf

-Coffee and tea are naturally caffeinated—an eight-ounce cup of coffee contains 80 to 135 milligrams of caffeine; the same amount of black tea has 40 to 60 milligrams, while green tea has just 15 milligrams.
-There is no such thing as coffee or tea that is without caffeine in its original state—which is why these beverages become decaffeinated.
+Both coffee and tea are naturally caffeinated.
+An eight-ounce cup of coffee contains 80 to 135 milligrams of caffeine.
+The same amount of black tea has 40 to 60 milligrams, while green tea has just 15 milligrams.
+There is no such thing as coffee or tea that is without caffeine in its original state—which is why these beverages are often decaffeinated.

-Although there is this process of caffeine removal, most decaf coffees and teas still contain trace amounts of caffeine—maybe 1 to 2%.
-And due to the lack of enforcement of decaf health claims, some decaf drinks may contain moderate—or even more—amounts of caffeine.
+Despite going through the process of caffeine removal, most decaf coffees and teas still contain trace amounts of caffeine—maybe 1 percent to 2 percent.
+Due to the lack of enforcement for decaf health claims, some decaf drinks may contain moderate—or even more—amounts of caffeine.

 The Effects of Traces of Caffeine

-One or two percent of caffeine may not seem like much, but over the course of the day—depending on how much you drink—these small amounts will add up.
-So, if you are sensitive to caffeine, you probably don't want to have several cups in the morning, followed by an afternoon mug, topped off with a decaf tea before bed.
+One or two percent of caffeine may not seem like much.
+Over the course of the day—depending on how much you drink—these small amounts will add up.
+If you are sensitive to caffeine, you probably don't want to have several cups in the morning, followed by an afternoon mug, topped off with a decaf tea before bed.
 A safer bet is to switch to one of the naturally caffeine-free alternatives.
 You may come to enjoy them even more and find you don't miss the real thing.